mikehollinger/OCP_4.X_VSI/README.md

 ## Summary

 Hopefully, you found this tutorial helpful and educational by deploying OpenShift 4.X on the virtual classic infrastructure layer.
 Once the OCP 4.X solution is deployed, it inherits all of the advantages of the IBM Cloud advantages; for example, Elasticity of CPU and Memory and Disk.
-The Ansible Playbook supports N number of worker nodes as part of the Cluster from day one install and the deployment inherits all the security features provided by CoreOS.
+The Ansible playbook supports N number of worker nodes as part of the Cluster from day one install and the deployment inherits all the security features provided by CoreOS.

 ## Related links